 Take a day to explore the real Hurstbridge – past, present and future

 Cuddled an alpaca lately?
-These guys are a friendly bunch of coloured alpacas at Omaru Alpacas that will be delighted to let you feed them a nibble!
+These guys are a friendly bunch of coloured alpacas at an open day at Edendale Community Farm that will be delighted to let you feed them a nibble!
 See a real working alpaca farm and experience a little taste of farm life.
-Picnic with the alpacas (but watch your lunch!) and get to know a herd with a difference.
-There’s picnic facilities and photo opportunities in this peaceful rural setting with views that extend to the ranges and beyond.
-Open third Sunday of the month.
+There are also chickens, goats, cows, sheep and a variety of small native animals that can be viewed in the paddocks and enclosures.

 When you’ve been making wine for more than 30 years, you know a thing or two, right?
 From the soil to the bottle, Shaws Road Winery is a local business with big ideals – and more than a few awards to prove it.
 Visit this working winery and, after a home-style meal, a wine tasting and a cellar tour in the underground cellar, take a walk and meet the farm chickens, the wine doggos and chill in the beautiful farmhouse gardens.
 That’s life!